Demons (Dostoevsky novel): Part III

 Despite the disaster of the reading, the ball goes ahead that evening, with Julia Mikhaylovna and Andrey Antonovich in attendance.
 Many of the respectable public have chosen not to attend but there is an increased number of dubious types, who make straight for the drinking area.
 Hardly anyone is dancing, most are standing around waiting for something to happen and casting curious glances at the Von Lembkes.
 A 'literary quadrille' has been especially choreographed for the occasion, but it is vulgar and stupid and merely bemuses the onlookers.

 Shocked by some of the antics in the quadrille and the degenerating atmosphere in the hall, Andrey Antonovich lapses back into his authoritarian persona and a frightened Julia Mikhaylovna is forced to apologise for him.
 Someone shouts "Fire!" and the news quickly spreads that a large fire is raging in part of the town.
 There is a stampede for the exits, but Andrey Antonovich screams that all must be searched, and when his distressed wife calls out his name he orders her arrest.
 Julia Mikhaylovna faints.
-She is carried to safety, but Andrey Antonovich insists on going to the fire.
+She is carried to safety.

+Andrey Antonovich insists on going to the fire.
 At the fire he is knocked unconscious by a falling beam, and although he later recovers consciousness, he does not recover his sanity, and his career as governor comes to an end.
 The fire rages all night, but by morning it has dwindled and rain is falling.
 News begins to spread of a strange and terrible murder: a certain Captain, his sister and their serving maid have been found stabbed to death in their partially burned down house on the edge of town.